 Life insurance for over 50s is regularly advertised on TV as a way to provide a lump sum for loved ones when you die, which can be used to help pay for your funeral costs, or just as a cash gift.

-Here, we explain how over 50s life cover works, what makes it different to other types of life insurance, and some of the pros and cons to watch out for.
+Here, we explain how over 50s life insurance cover works, what makes it different to other types of life insurance, and some of the pros and cons to watch out for.

-How does over 50s insurance work?
+How does life insurance for over 50s work?